Ray Strachey: Early life

 Her father was Irish barrister Benjamin "Frank" Conn Costelloe, and her mother was art historian Mary Berenson.
 She was the elder of the two girls in her family.
-Her younger sister was Karin Stephen, née Costelloe, who married Adrian Stephen, Virginia Woolf's younger brother, in 1914.
+Her younger sister was the psychologist Karin Stephen, née Costelloe, who married Adrian Stephen, Virginia Woolf's younger brother, in 1914.
 Ray was educated at Kensington high school and at Newnham College, Cambridge, where she achieved third class in part one of the mathematical tripos (1908).

 Like some other female Mathematics graduates of the time, such as Margaret Dorothea Rowbotham and Margaret Partridge, Strachey developed an interest in engineering.
-She was discouraged by her mother Mary Berensen but nevertheless she took an electrical engineering class at Oxford University in 1910 and planned to study electrical engineering at the Technical College of the City and Guilds of London Institute in October 1910.
+She was discouraged by her mother Mary Berenson but nevertheless she took an electrical engineering class at Oxford University in 1910 and planned to study electrical engineering at the Technical College of the City and Guilds of London Institute in October 1910.
 She wrote to her aunt "I have decided to go to London next winter for my engineering" and that she had been encouraged and helped by Hertha Ayrton.
 She abandoned her plan due to marriage, but maintained her involvement with the Society of Women Welders which she had helped to found.

 Career

 For most of her life, Strachey worked for women's suffrage organisations, starting when she was studying at Cambridge, when she joined what became known as the Mud March in February 1907 and addressing meetings in summer 1907.
 She took part in the National Union of Women's Suffrage Societies (NUWSS) Caravan tour in July 1908.
+The caravan tour was organised by Newnham College students that began in Scotland.
+The caravan was pulled by a horse and driven by a man.
+The caravan travelled from place to place and the caravan would by redirected to good places to stay by outriders on bicycles.
+The caravan had campbeds and a tent that allowed five or six to sleep.
+They toured into Keswick and the north of England and they would give talks about women's suffrage.
+The caravan visited Oxford, Stratford and Warwick.
+They argued the case for women to get the vote, but they avoided talking about their ambitions of getting women to be members of parliament as this was too radical.
+The women on the caravan included Strachey and EM Gardner.
+The tour finished in the East Midlands at Derby where they attracted a crowd on 1,000 people.

 Most of Strachey's publications are non-fiction and deal with suffrage issues.
 She is most often remembered for her book The Cause (1928).
 Her papers are held at The Women's Library at the London School of Economics.

 Strachey worked closely with Millicent Fawcett, sharing her Liberal feminist values and opposing any attempt to integrate the suffrage movement with the Labour Party.
 In 1915 she became parliamentary secretary of the NUWSS, serving in this role until 1920.